Evolution of circumstellar discs in young star-forming regions

-While star formation is still happening, there is variability in the mean disc mass given the fact that some discs are exposed to external photoevaporation and some new discs are being formed.
-However, once star formation stops, the decrease in disc mass is sharp.
+The mean disc mass varies during star formation because new discs are still forming and directly exposed to external photoevaporation.
+Once star formation stops, discs also stop forming, and, as a result, the median disc mass generally drops.
+In run \#4, the median disc mass remains relatively constant, and in run \#5, it even increases.
+This is possible if low-mass discs are preferentially dispersed while high-mass discs lose little mass.

-In Figure \ref{fig:binned} we present the binned mean gas and dust masses of the discs versus the projected local stellar number density, at the end of the simulations.
-The local stellar density is calculated in the same way as for Figure \ref{fig:scatterdiscs}, but with the distances between stars projected to two dimensions.
+In Figure \ref{fig:binned} we present the binned mean gas and solid masses of the discs as a function of the projected local stellar number density at the end of the simulations.
+The local stellar density is calculated in the same way as for Figure \ref{fig:contours_timeborn}, but with the distances between stars projected to two dimensions.
 The binned mean is calculated using a rolling bin spanning 100 stars.
-The dust mass remains relatively constant across densities, whereas the gas mass shows a slight decrease with stellar density.
-This can be explained by the fact that some dust is lost in photoevaporation early on, but it soon becomes resilient to this effect.
-Gas, on the other hand, is consistently lost throughout the simulations.
+Both gas mass and solid mass are relatively constant across densities.